filau/Hackintosh_Lenovo_IdeaPad_330-15ICH/STEPS.md

 <em>Source: [dortania.github.io](https://dortania.github.io/OpenCore-Install-Guide/config-laptop.plist/coffee-lake.html#platforminfo)</em>

 ### Step 7
 Open `MakeInstall` from gibMacOS (as an administrator) and find the number of your USB drive.
-Supposing that `1` is the number of your USB drive, type “1U”.
+Assuming that `1` is the number of your USB drive, type “1U”.

 ### Step 8
 Mount the EFI partition of your USB drive (in Windows, assign this partition a letter using the partition manager or a program such as [AOMEI Partition Assistant](https://www.aomeitech.com/aomei-partition-assistant.html) (the standard version is enough)).